Tenecteplase versus Alteplase for Stroke Thrombolysis Evaluation Trial in the Ambulance (TASTEa)

 The University of Melbourne

-Austin Health; Florey Institute of Neuroscience and Mental Health; Melbourne Health; St Vincent’s Hospital Melbourne; Western Health
+Austin Health; Royal Melbourne Hospital; St Vincent’s Hospital Melbourne; Western Health

 Ischemic stroke is a major public health problem, for which effective and accessible drug therapies remain limited.
 Current management of acute ischemic stroke includes treatment with recombinant tissue plasminogen activator (rtPA, or alteplase) to dissolve clot in a cerebral artery.
 The treatment effect of alteplase is much greater if given within 90 minutes of stroke onset.
 As a result, there has been a significant push to take stroke care to the patient in the form of the Mobile Stroke Unit (MSU).